pivotal/docs-tap/learning-center/runtime-environment/custom-resources.md

 Apart from appropriate access from RBAC, the user requesting a workshop instance must know the name of the workshop environment and the secret token that permits workshop requests against that specific workshop environment.

-The `WorkshopRequest` resource is not  required when you use the `TrainingPortal` resource to provide a web interface for accessing workshops.
-The `WorkshopRequest` resource is only required when you create the `WorkshopEnvironment` resource manually and do not use the training portal.
+You do not need to create the `WorkshopRequest` resource when you use the `TrainingPortal` resource to provide a web interface for accessing workshops.
+You only need to create the `WorkshopRequest` resource when you create the `WorkshopEnvironment` resource manually and do not use the training portal.

 ## <a id="workshop-session-resource"></a> Workshop session resource